rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

 -   Quality > quantity.
 This is _not_ the place to include the tic-tac-toe game you made in your bootcamp.
 -   Include a link to the live site.
--   If you include a repository links, make sure it has a README.
+-   If you include a repository link, make sure it has a README.

 > ✔ Built with Python/Django/React.
 Worked on a 10 person team.